EAP Regional and National Training Session

 She became a professional in 1989 and began her business, TAPS Training and Showing, while still in college.
 After earning an Applied Science Horse Husbandry Degree in 1990, she has continued to work as a professional to this day.
 She has taught tens of thousands of lessons over her career.
 She is now the senior trainer at North Riding in Cleveland, NY, owned by the Duggleby family, where she also developed and manages a hunter/jumper show series.
 She is a USEF C1 “R” Steward and has been a member of the USHJA Emerging Athletes Program Committee since 2017, after her student Kendra Duggleby won the EAP National Training Session.
 More than just an instructor of riding, she has always educated students on horsemanship and husbandry.
 “The most important thing to me is the welfare of the animal.
 It has always been my goal to instill that in my students, developing horsemen that consider the wellbeing of the animal above anything else.”
 Many of her students have gone on to work for top professionals in the business as barn managers and have had great success of their own.

-In 1984, while attending Centenary College, where she majored in Equine Studies and Management, Colleen was given an internship at famed Beacon Hill Show Stables working as a groom for top show hunters that included Playing Games, Russian Caviar, Dillon and Master Dan.
+In 1984, while attending Centenary College, where she majored in Equine Studies and Management, Colleen was given an internship at famed Beacon Hill Show Stables working as a groom for top show hunters and Equitation mounts.
 Before long she went from interning to fulltime member of the Beacon Hill team, eventually moving into a traveling management position that found Colleen accompanying upwards of 25 horses to events nationwide.
-During her time with Beacon Hill, Colleen has bared witness to many great equitation riders who currently are among the most elite athletes in equestrian sport.
-In 1987 Colleen accepted an offer as private manager for a family of amateur owners with top hunters and grand prix horses Threes and Sevens, Playback and Jupiter.
-The facility's residents grew to international levels and Colleen found herself grooming their grand prix mounts at events around the world.
-Colleen's expert barn skills soon caught the attention of the great Emerson Burr and in 1991 Colleen became the manager for Fairfield County Hunt Club and groom for Leslie Burr's elite jumpers- Gem Twist, Pressurized and Charisma.
+During her time with Beacon Hill, Colleen has bared witness to many great equitation riders who currently are among the most elite athletes and trainers in equestrian sport today.
+Colleen's expert barn skills soon caught the attention of the great Emerson Burr and in 1991 Colleen became the manager for Fairfield County Hunt Club and groom for Leslie Burr Howard's elite jumpers- Gem Twist, Pressurized and Charisma.
 Colleen's time at Fairfield provided a wide range of competition care, from winning World Cups to Pony Finals silver cups.
 One of her fondest memories is taking 20 ponies to the East Coast and working alongside Emerson one week then going cross country for a grand prix with Leslie the next week on the West Coast.

-Now somewhat retired from the constant traveling, Colleen lives outside of Cincinnati, Ohio with husband Dan and their competitive children.
-She remains active in the equestrian community, assisting with an IEA high school team and the equine 4-H Club as well as helping her own children compete in the hunter and equitation sections.
+Colleen lives outside of Cincinnati, Ohio with husband Dan, they have two adult children.
+She remains active in the equestrian community as a Stable Manager Clinician for the USHJA EAP and Gold Star Clinics as well as the USEF Horsemastership Session.
+Colleen is an active FEI Steward, a USEF Steward and a Certified Schooling Area Supervisor.
 Colleen's love and passion for the care of horses and their environment remains as devout today as when this former Pony Clubber began.

 Nanci Synder, originally from Vermont, has been a lifelong equestrian and is an active Professional in the industry.
 Nanci had the opportunity to work, study and travel with some of the best in our industry including Buddy Brown, Norman Dello Joio, Jos Kumps, Peter Lutz, John and Beezie Madden, Mary Manfredi, George Morris, Michael Matz, Nelson Pessoa, and Peter Wylde.
 Grateful to have learned from the best, she has always valued horsemanship, and under their tutelage, she has become a skilled stable manager of her own accord.
 Since 2013 she has been involved with the USHJA Emerging Athletes Program as a stable manager clinician and member of the EAP Committee.
 She hopes that as a stable manager clinician at the EAP Regional Training Sessions she passes along as much knowledge as possible to the next generation of equestrians.